andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_AppendixD_SurfaceBasedConnectivity.rst

 Loading the FreeSurfer ROIs
 ***************************

-Even though the CONN toolbox doesn't have a FreeSurfer atlas that comes with it, you can generate a subject-specific set of ROIs through the Setup tab.
+Even though the CONN toolbox doesn't have a FreeSurfer atlas that comes with it, you can create it through the Setup tab.
 Click on the ``ROIs`` button, and then hover your cursor over the ROIs window and click the ``new`` button at the bottom of the window.
 Call the new ROI ``FS_Atlas``, and in the "Find" field type ``lh.aparc.annot``.
 (It doesn't matter whether you use the left hemisphere or right hemisphere; the ROIs for both will be loaded automatically.)
-Highlight the subject names and the corresponding ``lh.aparc.annot`` files in the subjects' ``label`` folder, and then click ``Import``.
-When it is finished importing, make sure the box ``Subject-specific ROI`` is checked at the bottom of the window.
+Select the file ``sub-01/anat/fsaverage/label/lh.aparc.annot``, and then click ``Import``.
+When it is finished importing, make sure the box ``Atlas File`` is checked at the bottom of the window.

 .. figure:: AppendixD_LoadROIs.png